Codyvanzandt/beautiful-jekyll/_posts/2018-08-22-bcts-intro-and-names.md

 You're in good hands: Martin is a a thought-leader in software engineering, and Shakespeare - being "not of an age but for all time" - naturally has much programming advice to share.

-So join me on this multi-part series as we dive into Martin and Shakespeare's advice on names, functions, arguments, formatting, and objects.

-#### It's ***Better Coding Through Shakespeare!***
+So grab your quill, your laptop, and your willing suspension of disbelief: it's time to learn ***Better Coding Through Shakespeare!***